 Elizabeth Reeder, author of novel An Archive of Happiness, shortlisted for the 2020 Highland Book Prize, talks about the pleasure and importance of experimentation and play when trying to figure out how to tell your stories.

-2020 Highland Book Prize Longlist series: Talking about ‘The Changing Outer Hebrides: Galson and the Meaning of Place: Frank Rennie’, Published by: Acair Books.
+‘The Changing Outer Hebrides: Galson and the Meaning of Place’.

-Ian Stephen chairs a discussion with Frank Rennie to launch his new book The Changing Outer Hebrides: Galson and the Meaning of Place, hosted by Lews Castle College UHI.
+Jim Hunter in discussion with Frank Rennie, author of The Changing Outer Hebrides: Galson and the Meaning of Place, hosted by Lews Castle College UHI.

 Talking about ‘Building Plot and Managing Tension’ with Joanne Harris